daisygunn/grow-restaurant/README.md

 - [Pep8](http://pep8online.com/)
     - Used to test my code for any issues or errors.

-In addition to this I have also used online validators to test the accessbility of my website:
+In addition to this I have also used online validators to test the accessibility of my website:
 - [Wave](https://wave.webaim.org/)
     - Used to test the accessibility of the website.